abrayard/buspatrol_challenge/README.md

 ```

 ## Setup:
-*Before setting up, it is assumed you have Python 3.6.x or higher installed and that you have basic command line knowledge.
+*Before setting up, it is assumed you have Python 3.6.x or higher installed.
 This setup has been tested on Ubuntu 20.04; Steps could vary for a Windows machine.*

 1. Open your terminal, and install dependencies for the Python program by running: `pip3 install flask flask_restful requests`.
 2. After installing dependencies and cloning this repository, navigate to `buspatrol_challenge/` and run the command `python3 main.py`.